 Designing your Spotify Glass Art

 While in Design Space I inserted a square into my project, and unlocked it to make it a rectangle.
 I made the rectangle the same size as my glass frame, 8 inches across and 10 inches down.
 You can see this shape in the image below.
-I made it blue so that I could design my Spotify art piece to fit inside the dimensions of the glass and better visualize the project.
+I made it blue so that I could design my Spotify glass art piece to fit inside the dimensions of the frame and better visualize the project.

 Next I found the icons for the Spotify buttons by doing a Google search for Spotify buttons and looking under the Images tab.
 There are several different variations, some with the play icon and some with the pause icon so choose the one you like the best.
 Upload the image to Design Space and clean it up by removing the background.
 If you have never done that before, I have a detailed tutorial for that HERE.